WillRobinson152/Eye-Tracker/README.md

 # Eye Tracker

-This eye tracker is a dynamic webpage with two eyes that follow your mouse movement.
+This eye tracker is a dynamic web page with two eyes that follow your mouse movement.
 I completed this as part of the MITxPro Full Stack Developer program.
 It was designed to showcase skills in JavaScript and CSS.

-<strong>The webpage can be viewed <a href="https://willrobinson152.github.io/Eye-Tracker/">here</a></strong>.
+<strong>The web page can be viewed <a href="https://willrobinson152.github.io/Eye-Tracker/">here</a></strong>.

 # Usage
 Download or clone the files in this repository to run locally.